MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 LUT
 ===

-The display module allows to target LCD which uses a pixel indirection table (LUT).
-This kind of LCD are considered as generic but not standard (see :ref:`display_pixel_structure`).
-By consequence, the driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to LCD color representation.
+The display module allows to target display which uses a pixel indirection table (LUT).
+This kind of display are considered as generic but not standard (see :ref:`display_pixel_structure`).
+By consequence, the driver must implement functions that convert MicroUI's standard 32 bits ARGB colors (see :ref:`LLDISPLAY-API-SECTION`) to display color representation.
 For each application ARGB8888 color, the display driver has to find the corresponding color in the table.
 The display module will store the index of the color in the table instead of using the color itself.

 When an application color is not available in the display driver table (LUT), the display driver can try to find the nearest color or return a default color.
 First solution is often quite difficult to write and can cost a lot of time at runtime.
 That's why the second solution is preferred.
 However, a consequence is that  he application has only to use a range of colors provided by the display driver.